 It used to be impossible to subscribe to Reuters directly, but now they run their own website.
-Although some bias inevitably creeps into every news agency, Reuters sticks to the facts and is strongly committed to journalistic integrity, including fact-checking before publishing.
+Reuters sticks to the facts and is strongly committed to journalistic integrity, including fact-checking before publishing.

 The truth is that there’s no such thing as a news story without bias.
 Everything, from the choice of words to the decision about what counts as newsworthy, is affected by the prejudices of the journalist and the news outlet.
-So, if you really want to get a balanced picture of what’s going on in the world and you don’t want someone else to decide for you what stories you should be hearing, the best approach is to treat news as a smorgasbord.
+So, if you really want to get a balanced picture of what’s going on in the elections and you don’t want someone else deciding what stories you should be reading, the best approach is to treat news as a smorgasbord.

 Online news aggregation sites like Google News share articles from multiple news outlets around the world, using algorithms instead of letting humans decide.
 You can tweak the settings so that you only see political news, for example, or focus on US news rather than international reporting.
 This way, you’ll be able to find out about all the news worldwide instead of having some stories hidden from your eyes.
 You’ll still be reading human-written articles which contain some (or more) bias, but instead of getting all of your opinions and facts from one single slant, you’ll be sampling many different takes on the same matter.

 In the face of so much bias and slant, many Americans have started to get their news from international news outlets.
-The British BBC has become viewed as one of the most trusted and objective news outlets available, alongside another UK-based paper, The Economist.
-If your main interest is in international news, you’re likely to get more information about more places through a non-US news outlet.
+The British BBC has become viewed as one of the most trusted and objective news outlets available, and with regular American content from both US and international reporters, it can be an informative and often eye-opening place to turn for election coverage.